 How much does a session cost?

-There is no charge to work with me as.
-The process is a collaboration, with the model contributing their time and enthusiasm, and myself providing my time, equipment and more than thirty years of experience.
+There is no charge to work with me.
+The process is a collaboration, with the model contributing their time and enthusiasm, and permission to use the images, and myself providing my time, equipment and more than thirty years of experience.

 What do you look for in model?